Caesurus/foreign-dlopen/README.md

 undermines the original idea of static linking (you could link your app against dynamic libc and save space).
 4. Alternatively, you could link entire libc into your static executable, and export dynamic symbols (`ld --export-dynamic`).
-That avoids carriying around extra libc.so file, but again requires extra legwork.
+That avoids carrying around extra libc.so file, but again requires extra legwork.
 And it still undermines the original benefit of static linking, as your app will be the size of libc.so (+ your app's code).